denten-books/plain-text/0-chapter.md

 *Programmed Visions* [@chun_programmed_2011, 3].
 But what happens when all text is a type of software?
 Friedrich Kittler ends his book making on a similar note.
-In his vision, literature has been finally defeated by military-grade encryption, obfuscation, and secrecy [@kittler_gramophone_1999, 263].
-Unlike censorship or the burning of book, such modes of symbolic control (governance *over* the sign) are less obvious and more pervasive.
+In his vision, literature has been finally defeated by military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
+Unlike censorship or the burning of books, such modes of symbolic control (governance *over* the sign) are less obvious and more pervasive.
 The simulation-producing nature of computed text helps preserve the outward appearance of printed text, while concealing the specifics of control.
 I mean control in the most direct way possible, as a mode of physical governance and barrier to access.
-The difficulty of *Plain Text* will be in the describing of such emerging but often concealed technological contingencies along.
-It will be in the search of affordances for resistance.
+The difficulty of *Plain Text* will be in the describing of such emerging but often concealed technological contingencies.
+It will be in the finding the right words and the affordances for dissent.

-The rise of critical practice in the humanities---minimal computing, critical making, and forensic reading---affirm the possibility of interpretation, and this at a time when reading intensifies.
-Humans today read more than ever and increasingly that reading passes through some for of a computational device.
-I select plain text, mentioned in the title of the book, to represent a long-standing mode of interacting with computers most closely aligned to the stated aims of the volume.
+The rise of critical practice in the humanities---such recent develpments as minimal computing, critical making, and forensic reading---affirm the possibility of interpretation under the sign of the simulated text.
+Humans today read more than ever and increasingly that reading passes through some form of a computational device.
+I select "plain text" as a banner for this book to signal an affinity with a long-standing mode of interacting with computers most closely aligned to the stated aims of the volume.
 Plain text identifies a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] The simplicity of plain text signifies systematic minimalism with a view towards human comprehension.
 It privileges legibility over all other ideals that may optimize for the good of the system or the machine.

-As a frame of mind, the use of plain text signals an ethics of reading and writing.
+As a frame of mind, the use of plain text implies an ethics of reading and writing.
 Added information routinely embedded in all forms of contemporary textuality can include more than innocuous document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity encode forms of governance, like the enforcement of intellectual property rights and censorship.
 The use of plain text therefore entails the making visible of implicit governing structures.
-It implies also that computational control is available for *computational hermeneutics*.
-Building on the recent work of scholars like Wendy Hui Kyong Chun, Alexander Galloway, and Lisa Gitelman, I contend that we as readers of code and content are witnessing the erosion of legibility and that we should do something about it.
+It suggests also that computational control is available for *computational hermeneutics*.
+Building on the recent work of scholars like Wendy Hui Kyong Chun, Matthew Kirschenbaum, and Lisa Gitelman, I contend that we as readers of code and content are witnessing the erosion of legibility; and that we should do something about it.

 *Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
 Software engineers routinely